HANA0726/customer__behavior_analysis/README.md

 The analysis answers key business questions:
 - Which customer segments generate the most revenue?
-- What products are most rated and most discount-dependent?
+- Which products have the highest ratings and the highest discount dependency?
 - How do subscribers compare to non-subscribers in spending?
 - Which age groups and shipping preferences drive the most value?